KrasAlena/tank-game/README.md

 > The game uses a 7x7 grid for the map.
 >
-> The tank is represented by symbols on the map.
+> The tank is represented by arrow symbol on the map.
+The direction of the arrow indicates the direction in which the tank is turning.

 #### *Enjoy playing and try to achieve the highest score!*